JanHendrikVanHeusden/Kute/md/howto/omit-values.md

       * In `SubProduct`, there is no ambiguity, the `@OneToMany` will implicitly apply to the field
          * Making it explicit by adding `field:` may be a good idea, though
       * In this example, we are filtering by field.<br>
-        However, Kotlin's reflection does not advertise fields, so we have to switch to Java's reflection.
+        However, Kotlin's reflection does not disclose fields, so we have to switch to Java's reflection.

 <hr>